IonaF/IonaF/README.md

 ### 👋 Hi there!
 I’m Iona, welcome to my GitHub.

 <hr />
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <a href="https://www.linkedin.com/in/iona-fernandes/">
   <img align="left" width="24px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"  />
 </a>